Gerontology Undergraduate

 Steps to: Select, Identify, Interview, and Confirm Your Field Practicum Experience

-• Begin your selection process by consulting with fellow peers regarding their practicum experiences; speak with gerontology faculty; review agency websites, etc. Consider attending the Annual Agency Fair, typically held in January.
+Step 4: Begin your selection process by consulting with fellow peers regarding their practicum experiences; speak with gerontology faculty; review agency websites, etc. Consider attending the Annual Agency Fair, typically held at the end of January or early February.

-• After selecting your Practicum Agency – reach out to the agency contact by phone or email.
-Identify yourself as a “gerontology undergraduate student” and that you are requesting an interview for your professional practicum experience.
+Step 5: After selecting practicum agencies from the list, reach out to these agencies as soon as possible by phone or email.
+Identify yourself as a “gerontology undergraduate student from San Diego State University” and explain that you are requesting an interview for your professional practicum experience.
 Tell the agency contact which semester you plan to complete the practicum experience.
 Ask if they have internship slots available for you and if you would be able to schedule an interview.
 It helps if you are flexible in scheduling the date and time of your interview.
-Ask if there documents that the agency requires and remember to bring these along for your interview.
+Ask if there are documents that the agency requires and remember to bring these along for your interview.
 Begin preparing a professional resume and inform your references of your upcoming interview.
-Utilize Career Services to assist with interviewing skills and resume writing.
+Utilize SDSU Career Services to assist with interviewing skills and resume writing.
 Write down questions that you may have for the agency during the interview.
-For example, does the agency require additional screenings (drug test, background check, etc.)?
+For example, does the agency require screenings (drug test, background check, etc.) as part of their onboarding process?

 Contact Information

-• Gero 400 Practicum Course Questions: Amanda Lee, LCSW, Director of Field Education, HH117, amanda.lee@sdsu.edu
+• Gero 400 A or Gero 400 B Practicum Course Questions: Amanda Lee, LCSW, Director of Field Education, HH-117, [email protected]